Injured on the Property of Another? Did you Slip and Fall?

 Attorneys at Bartlett Legal Group, LLC have helped many people deal with injuries received while at a business or other property location.
 Premises Liability is an area of law that concerns all people.
 You should be able to visit a business or other property and be confident that you will not be injured while on those premises.
 If there is an injury case, it is essential to seek legal representation right away for a fair outcome.

 Clients seeking help from Premises Liability Attorneys call upon the law firm of Bartlett Legal Group, LLC, to recover compensation for injury-related expenses they received while on someone else’s property or business.
-Visitors should expect property to be kept in good condition, properly cleaned and repaired so they would not become injured by accident.
+Visitors should expect a property to be kept in good condition, properly cleaned and repaired so they would not become injured by accident.
 However, accidents do happen, and with an injury, there may be good cause to recover damages.
 Some examples of defective or dangerous conditions include:

 - Snow and Ice